balsn/proof-of-work/README.md

 ## Modules

 - `powser.py`: A IP-based PoW server module implemented in Python 3.8.
+Suitable for web challenges.
+- `nc_powser.py`: A simple PoW server module implemented in Python 3.8.
+Suitable for nc-based challenges.